University of Amsterdam: Faculty of Science

 The Faculty of Science (Dutch: Faculteit der Natuurwetenschappen, Wiskunde en Informatica) (FNWI) covers a wide area of research and education.
 Research at the Faculty of Science covers the full width of the beta sciences.
 Spread across eight institutes, the main topics are astronomy, physics, mathematics, information sciences, life sciences, chemistry and biology.

 The Faculty of Science offers 28 degree programmes for students, 7 of which are a joint degree with the Vrije Universiteit.
 There are 51 different nationalities studying at the Faculty of Science.

 The Faculty of Science has around 6,800 students, as well as 1,700 members of staff working in education, research or support services.
 Around 50% of the staff are internationals.
 The main faculty buildings are located on the Science Park Amsterdam campus.

 Faculty of Humanities

 The Faculty of Humanities (Faculteit der Geesteswetenschappen) (FGw) comprises six departments: Dutch studies, History, European Studies and Religion, Archaeology and Classics, Language and Literature, Media studies, Philosophy, and Art and Cultural studies.
-With over 6000 students and about 1000 employees, it is the largest humanities faculty in the Netherlands.
+With over 6,000 students and about 1000 employees, it is the largest humanities faculty in the Netherlands.
 It was established in 1997 after a merger of the Faculty of Language and Culture, the Faculty of Theology and the Faculty of Philosophy.
 In 2011, the faculty was ranked number one in the Netherlands for Philosophy and Linguistics with international ranking in these areas of 37th and 22nd respectively.
 In terms of research, the faculty produced 726 academic publications in 2009.

+The Centre for Latin American Research and Documentation (CEDLA) is also part of the Faculty of Humanities, with the centre holding one of Europe's largest collections on Latin American information and publishing the European Review of Latin American and Caribbean Studies (ERLACS) academic journal.